ciscoheat/sveltekit-superforms/README.md

 onUpdated: ({ validation }) => void
 ```

-If you just want to apply the default behaviour and do something additional depending on validation success, this is the simplest way.
+If you just want to apply the default behaviour and do something afterwards depending on validation success, this is the simplest way.

 ```ts
 onUpdate: ({ validation, cancel }) => void